AlgyJr/ios_guides/Animating-Image-Properties.md

 ### Step 4: Assign Values to Your Variables
 It is good practice to define your class variables with an object type, and then assign them values within the ``viewDidLoad`` method.
-- Link the actual image files in your assets to your image variables. ``myImage = UIImage(named: "image file name"``
+- Link the actual image files in your assets to your image variables. ``myImage = UIImage(named: "image file name)"``

 ```Swift
 loading_1 = UIImage(named: "loading-1")